Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 ### Get-IAAzureADLicensesWithUsersAsList

 This cmdlet returns all licensing as it applies to individual accounts.
-The results will be grouped according to plan features enabled and their assignment path (direct or via group).
+The results will be grouped according to plan features disabled and their assignment path (direct or inherited via group).

 #### Updates